Healthcare Audit Defense Lawyers

 What Are RAC, MAC, and UPIC Audits?

-A healthcare audit is essentially a systematic review of your medical records, billing practices, and documentation to ensure that the services you billed to Medicare or Medicaid were actually provided, medically necessary, and properly documented.
+A healthcare audit is a systematic review of your medical records, billing practices, and documentation to ensure that the services you billed to Medicare or Medicaid were actually provided, medically necessary, and properly documented.

 The following authorities conduct healthcare audits on behalf of the federal government